 In Germany, cultural and creative competencies are taught within a legislative framework which leaves decision-making in the education system to the 16 states.
 The article outlines basic facts, the scope of cultural education and examples for each state regarding the cooperation of nurseries and schools with cultural institutions and initiatives.

 EU Communication on Youth Strategy 2019-2027.
 The Strategy aims at fostering youth engagement in democratic life, strengthening intercultural activities, recognition of youth work.
-Relevant documents and fact Sheets on the Situation of young people in Europe are available for download.
+The goals are: Connecting EU with Youth Equality of All Genders Inclusive Societies Information & Constructive Dialogue Mental Health & Wellbeing Moving Rural Youth Forward Quality Employment for All Quality Learning Space [...]

 The Council of Europe and European Commission have maintained close co-operation in the area of youth policy and youth work since 1998.
 This co-operation mainly relates to knowledge and evidence-based youth policy and support and recognition of youth work- Special attention is paid to the geographical scope of activities and to the dissemination and publication of results.